DaveEveritt/web-coding-first-site/readme.md

 ## To do/decide

+- [ ] set a tags to inherit color to fix defaults
 - [ ] rewrite as min-width
 - [ ] use color variables at top
 - [ ] make menu flex by default